KaiMa-endeavour/RDP-classifier-training-sets/README.md

 # RDP-classifier-training-sets

 The [RDP native training sets](http://rdp.cme.msu.edu/classifier/classifier.jsp;jsessionid=49C6531478DD4D70648EC6FC695B8EA3.10.0.0.9) were commonly employed for amplicon classification of bacteria and archaea.
-This was supplemented here with the Silva reference sequences, which can be used as a complement to the absence of taxonomic information if necessary.
-The latest Silva reference sequence sets [(v138)](https://www.arb-silva.de/no_cache/download/archive/release_138/), including bacteria, archaea and eukaryotes, have been reformatted for using the RDP classifier [(v2.13)](https://sourceforge.net/projects/rdp-classifier/).
-The latest (29.11.2022) [Unite + INSD](https://unite.ut.ee/repository.php) reference sequences were also trained to unify the workflow interface.
+Here, the SILVA's RDP training sets were supplied as supplements to the absence of taxonomic information if necessary.
+The latest SILVA reference sequence sets [(v138)](https://www.arb-silva.de/no_cache/download/archive/release_138/), including bacteria, archaea and eukaryotes, have been reformatted for using the RDP classifier [(v2.13)](https://sourceforge.net/projects/rdp-classifier/).
+The latest [Unite + INSD](https://unite.ut.ee/repository.php) reference sequences (29.11.2022) were also trained to unify the workflow interface.

 Training sets and reference sequences are available at [https://github.com/KaiMa-endeavour/RDP-classifier-training-sets/releases](https://github.com/KaiMa-endeavour/RDP-classifier-training-sets/releases).